Raglan, New Zealand: History

 Finally, in 1961 Council got a £62,000 loan to bring water from Riki Springs, for a pump to lift water up the hill to tanks (another large reservoir was added in 1981), from where it ran by gravity to the top of Bow St.

 In October 1963, 4 weeks of dry weather resulted in council carting water to fill empty tanks.
 By Christmas 1963 household tanks were being filled by long hoses connected to the half-finished mains.
 On 8 July 1964, the first householders were invited to apply for a supply.
 There were problems with Christmas peak supplies and an upgrade was installed in 1972.
 In 1981 an extra reservoir was built in Cornwall Rd quarry.

 In the late 1980s, the Community Arts Council got a mural painted on the water tower.
-It was restored in 2015.
+It was restored in 2015 and repainted in 2024.

+Sewage

+Since 1976 sewage from the town has been pumped to a treatment works to the west, with the treated effluent pumped, mainly on outgoing tides, into the mouth of the harbour.
+Ultra violet treatment was added in 2008 and aquamats (high surface–area polymer filters) and other upgrades in 2017, but the resource consent conditions for total suspended solids and faecal coliforms are still being breached.
+A proposal to use subsurface drip field irrigation, rather than disposal to sea is being considered, but may be postponed again.